 SEP IRA Cons

-• Individuals can not opt to pay taxes on contributions now
+• Individuals must pay taxes on contributions now

-• If owner contributes for themselves, they must contribute the same percentage for all eligible employees
+• If a business owner contributes for themselves, they must contribute the same percentage for all eligible employees

 Opening a SEP IRA

-SEP IRA plans must also be updated to match current law .
+SEP IRA plans must also be updated to match current IRS rules and contribution amounts.
 Make sure to calculate the initial allocations based on the SEP plan’s terms, and verify that all initial proposed contributions are based on that uniform percentage of all individual employee compensation amounts.

 The forms do not have to be filed with the IRS, just kept and recorded for the individual or small business.
 It’s more of a formal way to establish the rules of the SEP IRA, in case of a tax audit.
-The law also does not require every participant’s SEP IRA to be at the same financial institution, though it might be easiest for business owners to do so.
+The law also does not require that every participant in the SEP IRA be at the same financial institution, though it might be easiest for business owners to do it that way.

 Invest in a SEP IRA

 It is fairly straightforward to open a SEP IRA with most financial institutions, including with SoFi Invest.
-The sole proprietor or owner can select from the investments that the account provider offers, which usually includes stocks, bonds, and mutual funds.
+The self-employed individual, sole proprietor, or business owner can select from the investments that the account provider offers, which usually includes stocks, bonds, and mutual funds.

-Remember, contributions must be made by the federal income tax return filing due date, including extensions.
-By deducting contributions, employees are able to exclude those contributions from their gross income, which is another key benefit that many self-employed workers might want to take advantage of.
+When you set up an IRA remember that contributions must be made by the federal income tax return filing due date, including extensions.
+By deducting contributions, individuals are typically able to exclude those contributions from their gross income, thus reducing their taxable income, which is another key benefit that many self-employed workers might want to take advantage of.

 Tax Information: This article provides general background information only and is not intended to serve as legal or tax advice or as a substitute for legal counsel.
 You should consult your own attorney and/or tax advisor if you have a question requiring legal or tax advice.